wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-third-party-services.md

 ## Register a third-party service in Choreo

 To use a third-party service in Choreo, you need to register it.
-Once registered, the service becomes available in the Internal Marketplace, allowing you to consume it via a Connection.
+Once registered, the service becomes available in the Service Catalog, allowing you to consume it via a Connection.

 You can register a third-party service at two levels: